NodeCedu/node-lws/README.md

 var fd = server.getFd(socket);
 ```

 Returns the underlying file descriptor of the socket.
-This can be used to bind custom data to your socket more efficiently than through ```getUserData``` and ```setUserData```.
-Instead of working with strings, you can use this integer value to navigate in pre-allocated vectors of \<insert your data type\>.
+This can be used to identify ```socket``` and when storing the socket in a vector or map.

 #### send(socket, message, binary)
 ```javascript